 Codes for Medical Suspensions and Revocations

 If you are found incapable of operating a motor vehicle you will receive either an indefinite revocation or a 12-month suspension.
-Neither the revocation nor the suspension for medical records come with any any opportunity to apply for a hardship license.
+Neither the revocation nor the suspension for medical records come with any opportunity to apply for a hardship license.
 For the 12-month suspension, after the 12 months have passed then you can request a hearing and apply for reinstatement.

-If you receive notice of an indefinite revocation or 12 month suspension for a medical issues related to not being able to drive safely, then immediately contact an attorney who can help you contest the suspension or revocation.
+If you receive notice of an indefinite revocation or 12 month suspension for a medical issue related to not being able to drive safely, then immediately contact an attorney who can help you contest the suspension or revocation.